L-36.com

 Edit Hide Help

-Today - Northeast winds 5 to 10 knots.
-Rain showers and a slight chance of light snow showers in the morning, then scattered showers in the afternoon.
+Today - Southeast winds 5 to 10 knots.
+A chance of showers and a slight chance of Thunderstorms in the morning, then showers and a chance of Thunderstorms in the afternoon.
 Waves 2 feet or less.

 see lake huron open lake forecast for days 3 through 5.